fpezzati/SecProof/README.md

 # Security Proof of Concept
 Here I am exploring Apache Shiro to do authentication and authorization.
 My aim is to provide a Shiro based solution who can authenticate users who provide the proper JWT token and give them permissions to interact with resources based on their role.

-## Authenticating by a JWT token

 ## Authorize users
 Shiro provides a great permission based system to provide grants to users in a very fine grained way.
+Users, roles and grants can be conveniently kept in the `shiro.ini` or stored in a `Realm`.
 Consider this shiro.ini snippet:

 ```
 [main]